Holding company in Dubai · Assets and subsidiaries

 5.0Verified Google reviews

-IX — Holding Dubai · UAE
+IX · Holding Dubai · UAE

 Step by step

-How we set up your holding
+How we set up your holding in the Emirates.

 1. 01

-Wealth assessment
+Wealth diagnosis

 We analyse your assets, subsidiaries, dividend flows and objectives.
 We design the appropriate structure.